alexpetros/unplannedobsolescence.com/content/blog/why-insist-on-a-word/index.md

 +++
-title = "Why Fight for a Word" description = "On picking your pedantry battles." date = 2025-02-03
+title = "Why Insist on a Word" description = "On picking your pedantry battles." date = 2025-02-03
 +++